kc0isg/terraform-provider-docker/website/docs/r/container.html.markdown

 * `executable` - (Optional, bool) If true, the file will be uploaded with user executable permission.
   Defaults to false.
+* `writeable` - (Optional, bool) If true, the file will be uploaded with write permissions for all users.
+  Defaults to false.

 <a id="devices"></a>
 ### Devices